ExinLocal/lucky-lottery/README.md

 ## Features

-- Lucky Lottery based on Bitcoin blocks hash;
+* Lucky Lottery based on Bitcoin blocks hash.
-- The algorithm is open source and the results can be verified.
+* The algorithm is open source and the results can be verified.

 ## Usage